Particular/docs.particular.net/Content/NServiceBus/running-nservicebus-on-windows.md

 ## Storage

-In order to durably handle things like subscriptions, timeouts, sagas etc. NServiceBus needs a storage mechanism that supports the MSDTC (or when in _non-DTC_ mode, uses the same DB as the user code).
+In order to durably handle things like subscriptions, timeouts, sagas, etc, NServiceBus needs a storage mechanism that supports the MSDTC (or when in _non-DTC_ mode, uses the same DB as the user code).
 The default storage for NServiceBus 3 and 4 was RavenDB with an option of using ralational databases via [NHibernate](relational-persistence-using-nhibernate.md).
 Since version 5 there is no default storage and a user has to explicitly choose either RavenDB or NHibernate.

 You can read more on the persistence needs of NServiceBus [here](persistence-in-nservicebus.md).